json-schema-org/.github/profile/README.md

 ### 👩🏽‍💻 Contributing to JSON Schema

 JSON Schema is always looking for new contributions.
 From documentation, tooling, website, or specification development; Any contribution is valued and welcome.
-Are you interested in contributing? please, Please read our [guidelines for contributing](CONTRIBUTING.md).
+Are you interested in contributing?
+Please read our [guidelines for contributing](CONTRIBUTING.md).